FujitsuEnablingSoftwareTechnologyGmbH/cmm-documentation/cmm2.0.14_system_operators_guide/6-log-management.md

 provided for creating, modifying, and viewing the graphical representation.

 You can save and re-use visualizations.
 You can also share them with other users.
-For this purpose, use the options located to the right of the search box along the top of the log management window:
+For this purpose, use the options provided above the search box:

-- To save a visualization, use **Save Visualization**.
+- To save a visualization, use **Save**.
-- To load a visualization, use **Load Saved Visualization**.
+- To load a visualization, use **Open**.
 A saved visualization can be loaded and used by any OpenStack or Monitoring Service operator.
-- To share a visualization with other users, use **Share Visualization**.
+- To share a visualization with other users, use **Share**.
 The option displays an HTML snippet that can be used to embed the visualization in a Web page.
 It also displays a direct link to the visualization that you can forward.
 As a prerequisite for using an embedded visualization or a direct link, a user must have CMM access.